nobodyme/dynamic-programming/README.md

 </td></tr> </table>

-Now that our table is filled, we simply return the cell of the give destination in the minimum cost array.
+Now that our table is filled, we simply return the cell of the given destination in the minimum cost array.
 The full code is [given here](https://github.com/nobodyme/Dynamic-Programming/blob/master/minimum-cost-path.C).
 Here is a [similar problem](http://practice.geeksforgeeks.org/problems/largest-zigzag-sequence/0).
 Try it on your own.

 ### More to come